robinskennethj-pixel/Original-Oak-Carpentry/API_DOCUMENTATION.md

-# Ogun Carpentry API Documentation
+# Original Oak Carpentry API Documentation

 ## 🚀 Overview

-This document describes the RESTful API endpoints for the Ogun Carpentry website.
+This document describes the RESTful API endpoints for the Original Oak Carpentry website.
 All APIs are built with Next.js 14 App Router and TypeScript.

 ## 📋 Base URL